apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 ---
-project.description: Shard a clustered compute process across the network with locationally transparent message routing using Akka Cluster Sharding.
+project.description: Shard a clustered compute process across the network with locationally transparent message routing using Pekko Cluster Sharding.
 ---
 # Cluster Sharding

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Cluster Sharding](../cluster-sharding.md)
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Cluster Sharding](../cluster-sharding.md)

 ## Module info

-To use Akka Cluster Sharding, you must add the following dependency in your project:
+To use Pekko Cluster Sharding, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion